 The good news is that any money you put into these products never actually touches the platform itself.
 When you deposit money, it goes straight to the bank each platform uses, into accounts in the name of a custodian.
 This custodian operates as a seperate entity from the platform and exists to hold assets on your behalf.
 Your funds never get held on the platform’s balance sheet or intermingled with the platform’s assets.
 While these custodial arrangements help protect you from platform risk, note that they don’t protect you from credit risk – They won’t save you if the bank at which your money is held goes bust.

-Any money you deposit into Sharesies Save goes into an ASB account under the name of Sharesies’ custodian Sharesies Nominee Limited.
+Any money you deposit into Sharesies Save goes into an account at an AA- rated bank (ASB?) under the name of Sharesies’ custodian Sharesies Nominee Limited.
 The money never touches the books of the Sharesies platform itself (Sharesies Limited).
 You remain the beneficial owner of that money, so if the Sharesies platform were to get into financial trouble, they couldn’t use that money to repay their debts or their staff salaries.

 So what would actually happen if your platform goes bust?
 Let’s say you wake up one day and your investment platform has completely vanished.
 There is a risk is that you might not be able to withdraw your money for a short period of time, given the administrative work involved to appoint a liquidator who would then work out how to connect investors back up with their funds.
 This is the same risk as you already take on if you already invest in shares/funds/P2P loans through these platforms.